-SMC samplers (Del Moral et al., 2006) are a generalisation of IS, in which the problem of choosing an appropriate proposal distribution in IS is avoided by performing IS sequentially on a sequence of target distributions, starting at a target that is easy to simulate from, and ending at the target of interest.
-In standard IS the number of Monte Carlo points required in order to obtain a particular accuracy increases exponentially with the dimension of the space, but Beskos et al. (2011) show (under appropriate regularity conditions) that the use of SMC circumvents this problem and can thus be practically useful in high dimensions.
+SMC samplers (Del Moral et al 2006) are a generalisation of IS, in which the problem of choosing an appropriate proposal distribution in IS is avoided by performing IS sequentially on a sequence of target distributions, starting at a target that is easy to simulate from, and ending at the target of interest.
+In standard IS the number of Monte Carlo points required in order to obtain a particular accuracy increases exponentially with the dimension of the space, but Beskos et al (2011) show (under appropriate regularity conditions) that the use of SMC circumvents this problem and can thus be practically useful in high dimensions.

 In this section we introduce SMC algorithms for simulating from doubly intractable posteriors which have the by-product that, like IS, they also produce estimates of marginal likelihoods.
 We note that, although here we focus on estimating the evidence, the SMC sampler approaches based here are a natural alternative to the MCMC methods described in section 1.1. and inherently use a "population" of Monte Carlo points (shown to be beneficial on these models by Caimo and Friel (2011)).
 In section 3.1 we describe these algorithms, before examining an application to estimating the precision matrix of a Gaussian distribution in high dimensions in section 3.2.
+In 3.4 we provide a preliminary investigation of the consequences of using biased weight estimates in an SMC framework.